scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 To illustrate this, an AS with a rather large number of 100 parent links receives at most 5000 PCBs during a propagation interval.
 Assuming a generous average length of 10 AS entries for these PCBs, this corresponds to 50000 AS entries.

 Due to the variable length fields in AS entries, the sizes for storage and transmission cannot be predicted exactly, but assume an average of 250 bytes per AS entry.
-At the shortest recommended propagation interval of 5 seconds, this corresponds to an average bandwidth of around 2.5MB/s and the processing of 10000 signature verifications per second.
+At the shortest recommended propagation interval of 5 seconds, this corresponds to an average bandwidth of around 2.5 MB/s and the processing of 10000 signature verifications per second.

 If the same AS has 1000 child links, the propagation of the beacons will require signing one new AS entry for each of the propagated PCBs for each link (at most 50 per link), i.e. at most 50000 signatures per propagation event.
-The total bandwidth for the propagation of these PCBs for all 1000 child links would, be roughly around 25MB/s which is manageable with even modest consumer hardware.
+The total bandwidth for the propagation of these PCBs for all 1000 child links would, be roughly around 25 MB/s which is manageable with even modest consumer hardware.

 On a cold start of the network, path segments to each AS are discovered within a number of propagation steps proportional to the longest path.
 With a 5 second propagation period and a generous longest path of length 10, all path segments are discovered after 25 seconds on average.
 When all ASes start propagation just after they've received the first PCBs from any of their upstreams (see 'fast recovery'), the construction of a first path to connect each AS to the ISD core is accelerated.

 When a new parent-child link is added to the network, the parent AS will propagate the available PCBs in the next propagation event.
 If the AS on the child side of the new link is a leaf AS, path discovery is thus complete after at most one propagation interval.
 Otherwise, child ASes at distance D below the new link, learn of the new link after at worst D further propagation intervals.

 ### Inter-ISD Beaconing

 In the inter-ISD core beaconing, PCBs are propagated omnidirectionally along core links.
 Each AS discovers path segments from itself to any other core AS.

 The number of distinct paths through the core network is typically very large.
-To keep the overhead manageable, at most 5 path segments to every destination AS are discovered, and the propagation frequency is slower than in the intra-ISD beaconing (at least 60 seconds between propagation events).
+To keep the overhead manageable, at most 5 path segments to every destination AS are discovered and the propagation frequency is slower than in the intra-ISD beaconing (at least 60 seconds between propagation events).

-Without making strong assumptions on the topology of the core network, we can assume that shortest paths through real world, internet-like networks are relatively short; for example, the Barabási-Albert random graph model predicts a diameter of log(N)/log(log(N)) for a network with N nodes {{BollRio-2000}}.
-The average distance scales in the same way.
-We cannot assume that the selected PCBs are strictly shortest paths through the network, but it's reasonable to assume that they will not be very much longer than the shortest paths either.
+Without making strong assumptions on the topology of the core network, we can assume that shortest paths through real world networks are relatively short: e.g. the Barabási-Albert random graph model predicts a diameter of log(N)/log(log(N)) for a network with N nodes {{BollRio-2000}} and The average distance scales in the same way.
+Whilst we cannot assume that the selected PCBs are strictly the shortest paths through the network, they are likely to be not very much longer than the shortest paths either.

 With N the number of participating core ASes, an AS receives up to 5 * N PCBs per propagation interval per core link interface.
-For highly connected ASes, the number of PCBs received thus becomes rather large.
-In a network of 1000 ASes, a highly connected AS with 300 core links receives up to 1.5 million PCBs per propagation interval.
+For highly connected ASes, the number of PCBs received thus becomes rather large and in a network of 1000 ASes, a AS with 300 core links receives up to 1.5 million PCBs per propagation interval.

-Assuming an average PCB length of 6 and the shortest propagation interval of 60 seconds, this corresponds to roughly 150 thousand signature validations per second.
-In terms of bandwidth, this corresponds to very roughly 38MB/s.
-All of these are manageable on a present day small server or desktop machine.
-For much larger, more highly connected ASes, the path-discovery tasks of the Control Service can be distributed over many instances in order to increase the PCB throughput.
+Assuming an average PCB length of 6 and the shortest propagation interval of 60 seconds, this corresponds to roughly 150 thousand signature validations per second or roughly 38 MB/s.
+For much larger, more highly connected ASes, the path discovery tasks of the Control Service can be distributed over many instances in order to increase the PCB throughput.

 On a cold start of the network, full connectivity is obtained after a number of propagation steps corresponding to the diameter of the network.
 Assuming a network diameter of 6, this corresponds to roughly 3 minutes on average.
 When a new link is added to the network, it will be available to connect two ASes at distances D1 and D2 from the link, respectively, at worst after a mean time (D1+D2)*T/2.

 # Registration of Path Segments {#path-segment-reg}

-**Path registration** is the process where an AS transforms selected PCBs into path segments, and adds these segments to the relevant path databases, thus making them available to other ASes.
+**Path registration** is the process where an AS transforms selected PCBs into path segments, and adding these segments to the relevant path databases thereby making them available to other ASes.

 As mentioned previously, a non-core AS typically receives several PCBs representing several path segments to the core ASes of the ISD the AS belongs to.
-Out of these PCBs, the non-core AS selects those down-path segments through which it wants to be reached, based on AS-specific selection criteria.
-The next step is to register the selected down-segments with the Control Service of the relevant core ASes, according to a process called *intra-ISD path segment registration*.
+Out of these PCBs, the non-core AS selects those down path segments through which it wants to be reached, based on AS-specific selection criteria.

+The next step is to register the selected down segments with the Control Service of the relevant core ASes in accordance with a process called *intra-ISD path segment registration*.
 As a result, a core AS's Control Service contains all intra-ISD path segments registered by the non-core ASes of its ISD.
-In addition, each core AS Control Service also stores preferred core-path segments to other core ASes, in the *core-segment registration* process.
+In addition, each core AS Control Service also stores the preferred core path segments to other core ASes during the *core segment registration* process.

 Both processes are described below.

 ## Intra-ISD Path Segment Registration {#intra-reg}

 Every *registration period* (determined by each AS), the AS's Control Service selects two sets of PCBs to transform into two types of path segments:

-- Up-segments, which allow the infrastructure entities and endpoints in this AS to communicate with core ASes; and
+- Up segments, which allow the infrastructure entities and endpoints in this AS to communicate with core ASes; and
-- down-segments, which allow remote entities to reach this AS.
+- Down segments, which allow remote entities to reach this AS.

-The up- and down-segments do not have to be equal.
-An AS may want to communicate with core ASes via one or more up-segments that differ from the down-segment(s) through which it wants to be reached.
-Therefore, an AS can define different selection policies for the up- and down-segment sets.
-Also, the processes of transforming a PCB in an up-segment or a down-segment differ slightly.
-Both processes are described below.
+The up segments and down segments do not have to be equal as AS may want to communicate with core ASes via one or more up segments that differ from the down segment(s) through which it wants to be reached.
+Therefore, an AS can define different selection policies for the up segment and down segment sets.
+In addition, the processes of transforming a PCB in an up segment or a down segment differ slightly.

 ### Terminating a PCB {#term-pcb}

-Both the up- and down-segments end at the AS.
-One could therefore say that by transforming a PCB into a path segment, an AS "terminates" the PCB for this AS ingress interface and at this moment in time.
+Both the up segments and down segments end at the AS, so by transforming a PCB into a path segment, an AS "terminates" the PCB for this AS ingress interface and at that moment in time.

 The Control Service of a non-core AS MUST perform the following steps to "terminate" a PCB:

-1. The Control Service adds a new AS entry to the PCB.
-This new AS entry MUST be defined as follows:
+1. The Control Service adds a new AS entry to the PCB which MUST be defined as follows:
    - The next AS MUST NOT be specified.
      - In Protobuf message format, this means that the value of the `next_isd_as` field in the `ASEntrySignedBody` component MUST be "0".
    - The egress interface in the Hop Field component MUST NOT be specified.
      - In Protobuf message format, this means that the value of the `egress` field in the `HopField` component MUST be "0".
 2. If the AS has peering links, the Control Service MAY add corresponding peer entry components to the signed body of the AS entry - one peer entry component for each peering link that the AS wants to advertise.
 The egress interface ID in the Hop Field component of each added peer entry MUST NOT be specified.
    - In Protobuf message format, this means that the value of the `egress` field in the `HopField` component MUST be "0".
-3. As a last step, the Control Service MUST sign the modified PCB and append the computed signature.
+3. The Control Service MUST sign the modified PCB and append the computed signature.

 **Note:**